SlimZoeken/100queries/README.md

 ### Maarten Sprenger

 Maarten Sprenger is an information professional, educational editor and author of two *Slim Zoeken* books for 8-14 year olds.
-He is currently working on [Slim3](https://www.slimzoeken.nu/slim3uitleg), understandable information about online searching for school, work and home.
+He is currently working on [Slim3](https://www.slimzoeken.nu/slim3uitleg), understandable information about web search for school, work and home.
 Free public access for everyone, in two versions, for 8-14 and for 15+.

 From 2019 to the present, Maarten advised at various times in the context of the *Actualisatie van de nieuwe Kerndoelen* ("Actualization of the new Core Education Objectives"), for the subjects Dutch and for Digital Literacy.